 The federal government offers two scholarships for undergraduates:

 - Gilman scholarships are designed for students who are normally underrepresented in study abroad.
 Successful applicants can be science majors or minority students who normally would not choose the study abroad option during their undergraduate years.
 Applications are taken online, and funds are awarded twice a year.
-Applicants must qualify for PELL grants and must apply to a study-travel option with a minimum of 4 weeks in length.
+Applicants must qualify for PELL grants.

 - The Boren Scholarship is given by the National Security Education Program (NSEP.)
 The NSEP Scholarship program is awarded through a national merit-based process, and funds study in emerging nations.
 Preference is given to students who will study abroad for one full semester or longer.

-The Morgan Scholarship was established to honor Charles Morgan, Associate Professor of English at Converse College, who has participated in numerous “London Terms,” Converse College’s first study abroad program.
-This annual award goes to the declared English major with a cumulative GPA of 3.0, who demonstrates how the scholarship will make a difference in her financial ability to study abroad.
+The Morgan Scholarship was established to honor Charles Morgan, Associate Professor of English at Converse, who has participated in numerous “London Terms,” Converse’s first study abroad program.
+This annual award goes to the declared English major with a cumulative GPA of 3.0, who demonstrates how the scholarship will make a difference in their financial ability to study abroad.

 The Caughman Study-Travel Scholarship honors contributions by alumna Sally Harmon Caughman ’68 to the Interior Design profession.
 Funding for the scholarship comes from multiple donors to provide financial assistance for interior design students to participate in study-travel and/or study-abroad opportunities.
 These opportunities are international with study-travel defined as a short-term trip (typically during Jan term) and study-abroad for a full semester.